briannguyen2014094/AnimeRater/README.md

 ## What each file does

-- `index.html`: the page's content and structure.
+- `static/index.html`: the page's content and structure.
-- `styles.css`: how the page looks and fits different screen sizes.
+- `static/styles.css`: how the page looks and fits different screen sizes.
-- `script.js`: what the page does when you interact with it.
+- `static/script.js`: what the page does when you interact with it.
 - `scripts/check.py`: checks the basic project files.

 ## License